How do I treat a scar?

 Microneedling

-This technique uses microneedles to stimulate the production of collagen and elastin .
+This technique uses microneedles to stimulate collagen andelastin production.
 It is particularly effective for acne scars and superficial surgical scars.

 Radiofrequency treatment

-Radiofrequency heats the deeper layers of the skin to stimulate collagen production and improve the appearance of atrophic scars.
+Radiofrequency heats the deep layers of the skin to stimulate collagen production and improve the appearance of atrophic scars.